CryptoGing/demo/doc/2_deployment.md

 ```

-### 8. Verify Domain Ownership
+### 5. Verify Domain Ownership

 Go to the developer portal, and on your list of registered apps click on the app you are verifying.
 While the app is deployed, click on the "Verify Domain" button.
 This should verify your frontend domain and mark it as verified (green check mark on the developer portal).

 ![](./img/domain_verified.png)

-### 9. Open your app in the Pi Browser and make sure it worked:
+### 6. Access application within Pi Browser, Process a Payment:

 Open your frontend app's URL in the developer portal and make sure everything works by signing it and placing
 an order, then proceeding with the payment (you will need a testnet wallet in order to complete this step).